Seinfeld (Curb Your Enthusiasm): Production

 David previously refused to make a Seinfeld reunion, but he thought it would be funny to do it on Curb Your Enthusiasm.
 He stated that it "was a perfect way to do something like that but not to do it.
 Under the guise of doing the Curb show, it was very relaxed and loose and easy."
 The original sets were used to reconstruct Jerry's apartment and Monk's Café, with Jerry's apartment updated to reflect the 11 years that had elapsed since "The Finale".

 Reception

 Eric Goldman of IGN gave the episode a 7.4 saying that "there were quite a few funny moments and scenes" but it "lacked a certain spark and energy and felt fairly low key for a season finale in general".
 Amelie Gilette of The A.V.
 Club praised the episode, writing that David "made the Curb universe and the Seinfeld universe merge and then fold in on itself—and it was nothing short of incredible to watch".
 She graded the episode A+.
 Jonathan Toomey of TV Squad also gave "Seinfeld" a positive review, saying that "fans finally got the Seinfeld ending they've always been hoping for", though he criticized the subplot with Mocha Joe.

-The episode had about 2 million viewers, making it the highest-rated season finale of the show in more than five years.
+The episode was watched by about 2 million viewers, making it the highest-rated season finale of the show in more than five years.